If people already know each other, they shake hands or kiss, often three times on alternate cheeks

 Kolo - traditional folk dance was inscribed in 2017 on the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity

 Throughout Serbia, music is crucial for the celebration of public and private rituals.
-Weddings are especially important family events where each stage of the celebration is commemorated by a special kind of music.
+Weddings are significant important family events.
+There is each stage of the celebration is commemorated by a special kind of music.
 Kolo is an important dance at every Serbian wedding.
 It has been dancing as an upbeat circle dance characterized by intricate footwork.

 It is a traditional, collective folk dance performed by dancers who are interlinked to form a chain, usually moving in a circular line holding hands with their arms down.
 It is performed to the accompaniment of music at private and public gatherings and involves all members of the local community.
-The wheel has an important integrative social function, fostering collective identities at different levels in the communities.
-It is a symbol of national identity and is the hallmark of local and regional communal identities.
-Bearers and local communities ensure its visibility by organizing local, regional and national fairs, festivals and competitions, and the sustainability of the practice is also ensured by cultural and artistic societies.
-You can find more about the bike on UNESCO'S website.
+Kolo has an important integrative social function, fostering collective identities at different levels in the communities.
+It is a symbol of national identity and bears the hallmark of local and regional communal identities.
+Bearers and local communities ensure its visibility by organizing local, regional, and national fairs, festivals, and competitions, and the sustainability of the practice is also ensured by cultural and artistic societies.
+You can find more about kolo on UNESCO'S website.

 Music in the northern part of the country is characterized by popularity of tamburitza

 While the contexts for music-making are similar throughout Serbia, regional styles of Serbian folk music sound quite different-a reflection of complex and divergent social and cultural histories.
 Music in the northern region of the country (Vojvodina) is characterized by the popularity of the tambouritza, and a string instrument similar to a lute but with a flat back and a long neck.